M Ravi: Activism and political career

 Ravi is an activist for death penalty abolishment and LGBT rights.
-After an appeal to quash the death penalty of Yong Vui Kong was dismissed by the court of appeal, Ravi lobbied politicians in Malaysia, where Yong is a citizen, and launched an activist movement in Singapore to appeal to the President of Singapore for clemency.
-Although a petition garnered over 100,000 signatures, the movement did not succeed in obtaining a clemency appeal.
-When Kho Jabing, a convicted murderer, was sentenced to death in 2016, Ravi applied for a motion in-person to stall the execution in the capacity of an activist, despite not having represented Kho in the case.
+After the Court of Appeal dismissed Malaysian citizen Yong Vui Kong's appeal against his death sentence for drug trafficking, Ravi lobbied Malaysian politicians and launched an activist movement in Singapore to appeal to President of Singapore S. R. Nathan for clemency.
+Although the movement managed to garner over 100,000 signatures in a petition, they were ultimately unsuccessful in obtaining presidential clemency for Yong.
+When Kho Jabing, a convicted murderer, was sentenced to death in 2016, Ravi, in the capacity of an activist, applied for a motion in-person to stall the execution despite not having represented Kho in the case.

-In 2014, he was awarded the Asia Pink Award, an LGBT rights advocacy prize by Element Magazine, for his pro-bono work in challenging the legality of Section 377A.
+In 2014, Ravi was awarded the Asia Pink Award, an LGBT rights advocacy prize by Element Magazine, for his pro-bono work in challenging the legality of Section 377A.

-He stood for election during the 2015 general election, joining a six-member Reform Party team in contesting Ang Mo Kio GRC, but lost to the governing People's Action Party after garnering just 21.36% of the vote.
+Ravi stood for election during the 2015 general election, joining a six-member Reform Party team in contesting Ang Mo Kio GRC.
+The Reform Party lost to the governing People's Action Party after garnering 21.36% of the vote.
+In October 2023, police reports were made against Ravi and Iris Koh after they allegedly published multiple social posts during the cooling-off period for the 2023 Singaporean presidential election.

 Personal life

+Bipolar disorder

-Ravi was diagnosed with bipolar disorder in 2006, a condition his mother had.
-He has experienced multiple public manic episodes in the past, including at Hong Lim Park and at places of worship.
-He has also been temporarily suspended from legal practice on a number of occasions, owing to his medical condition and conduct.
-Human Rights Watch has recommended the Law Society to ask "the government to promptly extend M. Ravi’s certificate to practice law... [to] ensure that it was acting in line with the Disability Rights Convention."
-In 2017, Ravi was ordered to undergo mandatory treatment after he attacked fellow lawyer and opposition party politician Jeannette Chong-Aruldoss, whilst experiencing a manic episode.
+In 2006, Ravi was diagnosed with bipolar disorder, a condition his mother also had.
+He has experienced multiple public manic episodes in the past, including at Hong Lim Park and places of worship.
+He had been temporarily suspended from legal practice on a number of occasions, owing to his medical condition and conduct.
+Human Rights Watch has recommended the Law Society of Singapore to ask "the government to promptly extend Ravi's certificate to practise law... [to] ensure that it was acting in line with the Disability Rights Convention."